redmond2742/GTSS-Signal-Builder/replit.md

-✓ Built location picker directly into agency config (removed tabs) with "Use My Location" button ✓ Updated signal maps to use agency coordinates as center point for better map positioning ✓ Enhanced Visual Phase Editor to remain open after creating phases for rapid multi-phase creation
+✓ Built location picker directly into agency config (removed tabs) with "Use My Location" button ✓ Updated signal maps to use agency coordinates as center point for better map positioning ✓ Enhanced Visual Phase Editor to remain open after creating phases for rapid multi-phase creation ✓ Removed success toast notifications from Visual Phase Editor for streamlined workflow ✓ Added display of existing phases for signal below Close button in Visual Phase Editor ✓ Flipped compass bearing calculation by 180° to represent traffic flow direction instead of raw geometric bearing

 ## System Architecture